What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Be sure to use a powerful but controlled motion.

-Step 4: Try baking soda with vinegar.
+Step 4: Try baking soda and vinegar mix.

 Note:

-Step 6: Switch on the water supply and test the result.
+Step 6: Turn on the water supply and test the result.

 Tools | Description |